 Often times this is because of a one-time winner with an eye-catching name like Comply Or Die.
-But then also it is because the horse is a bona fide star, with Red Rum being the most notable in that respect.
+But then also, it is because the horse is a bona fide star, with Red Rum being the most notable in that respect.

-However, don’t forget about the jockeys within the racing, as it is they that guide the horses around the two laps of the treacherous track.
 This is a list of the top Grand National jockeys, amongst other statistics.

 Legendary Jockeys of The Grand National

 Tom Olliver is a very interesting past jockey in the National.
 Born in 1812, Tom raced in the very first Grand National and went on to ride in 19 races.
-He amazingly won three and was runner up in three more.
+He amazingly won three and was runner-up in three more.